Frequently Asked Questions

 - Please note: depending on the circumstances, the instructor may or may not be able to accommodate a short conference before or after class.
 Please understand that certain times of the semester – production week before our mainstage concert, for example – may make it hard for the instructor to have a conference.
 Thank you for your understanding.

 - We do not have Dance Program Classes occurring during the summer months.
 However, if you would like a simple tour and general information about the Program, please submit the Prospective Student Visit Request.
 The Main Dance Office is located at 2020 Campus Drive, Rubenstein Arts Center Suite 209.
+Please Note: Due to the COVID-19 emergency, our campus is closed.
+Please do not request visitation for the rest of the Spring semester or anytime over the summer.
+They can be made for Fall 2020.

 - This is not your official Duke tour.
 Please visit Duke Admissions.